rsw0/CS330-PA2PT3/README.md

 These three file contains the ooptimized trees with the TWR and MDR given in my response.

 The file pa2_pt3.py is the code used to generate these files.
 The code contains extensive documentation on each of its components.
+The code was ran under Python 3.8.
+The packages used were sys and heapq

 The code can be executing by opening the file from IDLE and then running it.
 The code will print 9 lines, the format of the print is given below. random graph TWR